 The investment of time and money in gaining entry to new export markets can be off-putting for small to medium-sized producers whose priority is keeping the business running.
 This session highlights how strong industry collaboration can reduce cost and risk while building stronger brands.

 Introduction to the export capability course

 ARDA, as part of the Federal Government SME Export Hub initiative, has developed a comprehensive online course on Export Capability.
 This session serves as an introduction for those who seek a deeper knowledge of the export process.
 It is suitable for those who wish to work extensively in the agribusiness export space.

 Facilitator: Stephen Hambridge

-Stephen Hambridge has been assisting businesses, both large and small, in improving their processes and procedures for more than 30 years.
-A technical background in the chemical industry combined with senior sales and marketing management, Steve has used his business management skills have been to deliver efficiencies and profits to his clients.
-First hand experience in projects from China, Indonesia, Thailand, Malaysia as well as Europe, USA and South Africa, gives Steve the ability to understand the complexities of international trade and business culture.
+For more than 30 years, Stephen Hambridge has helped businesses large and small improve their processes.
+A technical background in the chemical industry combined with senior sales and marketing experience has enabled Steve to deliver efficiencies and profits to his clients.
+First-hand experience of projects in China, Indonesia, Thailand, Malaysia as well as Europe, the USA and South Africa has given Steve a keen understanding of the complexities of international trade and business culture.